-One frequently cited statistic is that 1% of the population is diagnosed with Schizophrenia in their lifetime, but actually 3.5% of the population experiences psychosis.
+One frequently cited statistic is that 1% of the population is diagnosed with schizophrenia in their lifetime, but actually 3.5% of the population experiences psychosis.
 Hearing voices and seeing things that aren’t there are more common than we think.
-While these experiences can be scary and confusing, it is possible to recover and getting better, especially when we tackle issues early.
+While these experiences can be scary and confusing, it is possible to recover and get better, especially when we tackle issues early.

 Conditions that have psychosis as a main symptom are referred to as psychotic disorders; however, psychosis may also occur as a feature of other disorders like bipolar or major depression.
 Some of the more common types of psychotic disorders include:

 Schizophrenia is a serious mental health disorder that affects how a person thinks, feels, and acts.
 People with schizophrenia may have trouble distinguishing what is real and what is imaginary.

 Schizophreniform disorder consists of the same symptoms of schizophrenia but occurs for a time period of at least one month but no more than six months.
 If symptoms last longer than this period, a person is given a diagnosis of schizophrenia.